What is the Atomizer in a Vape?

 Cartomizer

 Cartomizers combine the atomizer (the coil and wick) with the cartridge/tank.
-Unlike most mods and rebuildable vapes, which house e-liquid in a separate tank, these devices surround the atomizer with e-liquid by housing the coil and wick within the cartridge – these combined elements are then connected directly to a battery.
+Unlike most mods and rebuildable vapes, which house e-liquid in a separate tank, these devices surround the vape atomizer with e-liquid by housing the coil and wick within the cartridge – these combined elements are then connected directly to a battery.
 By combining the two components, cartomizers are more compact than other vapes and some of them are referred to as cigalikes due to their slim, cigarette-like design.

 Clearomizer